For this example, we will export NBA data for the 2020-21 season. To export the data:

 - Click Download CSV.

-After downloading the CSV files for these two date ranges you will have two files in your Downloads folder:
+After downloading the CSV files for this two date ranges you will have two files in your Downloads folder:

 To make it easy to execute the code in this article, we have created a git repository containing the CSV files and a Jupyter notebook that you can use to run the analysis and explore the data for yourself.
 The easiest way to run the notebook is to launch it in Binder with the following link (note it may take a minute to launch):

-If you are on Windows you can download the Python installer here.
+If you are on Windows you can download the Python installer.

 If you are on macOS or Linux you may already have Python 3 installed.
 You can find out by running